mrchow330/Neighborhood-Safety-App/README.md

 Set up/Build
 -------
 1. Clone this repository.
-2. Navigate to the Neighborhood-Safety-App folder.
+2. Navigate to the Neighborhood-Safety-App folder in your terminal.
-3. In your Run the following:
+3. In your terminal, run the following:
     ```
     npx expo start
     ```